 Aditi’s freelancing income is Rs 5,27,400.
-But total taxable income is the sum of income from the following heads:
+But the total taxable income is the sum of income from the following heads:

 - Income from Salaries

-- This includes any income of salary or other payments received by virtue of an employment.
+- This includes any income of salary or other payments received by virtue of employment.
 Aditi’s one month’s salary of Rs 52,000 was credited to her account and PF of Rs 1,200 and TDS of Rs 2,000 was also deducted before she quit her job at the end of April 2014.

 - Income from House Property

 - Aditi owns a one bedroom apartment and has given it on rent to 2 students who pay her Rs 15,000 in total.
 She also paid property tax of Rs.15,000 to the local authorities.
-From total rental income from the house, property tax paid is allowed to be deducted.
+From total rental income from the house, the property tax paid is allowed to be deducted.

 - Income from Freelancing/Business and Profession